NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 ### Limitations Dictionary
 - We just used two existing dictionaries (available directly in quanteda).
 In a future analysis **other dictionaries**, such as the [NRC Word-Emotion Association Lexicon](https://rdrr.io/github/quanteda/quanteda.sentiment/man/data\_dictionary\_NRC.html) should be applied to see if we can reach better performance statistics.
 - Additionally, this dictionary could expand the analysis to ``negative`` sentiment and provide further insights into **sentiments** such as ``fear`` or ``anger`` (e.g., do the headlines during the Covid-19 pandemic include more words with the ``fear`` sentiment?).
--  Furthermore, we only used one dfm and made no feature selection, i.e., it would be interesting to see if we get better/different results when we use **other features**, such as removing stopwords.
+-  In addition,, we only used one dfm and made no feature selection, i.e., it would be interesting to see if we get better/different results when we use **other features**, such as removing stopwords.
 -  Besides, we did not apply **weighted vector representations** (only raw word counts instead of tf-idf weighting) and also used no **weighted scores** in the dictionaries.
 It would be interesting to see if we get different results when using **tf-idf weighting** and using weighted dictionaries/using the cosine similarity scores from our dictionary expansion with word embeddings.
 -  Moreover, as seen in [Face Validating Dictionary](#face-validating-dictionary), we should further investigate if headlines containing the same amount of ``negative`` words but are longer (i.e., also containing some ``neutral/ positive`` words) should be considered less ``negative``.
-- Finally, as we only get slightly better results when expanding our dictionary with word embeddings, we should use in further research **self-trained word embeddings** on our specific context (but rather than only use the headlines we should train them on large corpora, i.e., the full news articles).
+- Furthermore, as we only get slightly better results when expanding our dictionary with word embeddings, we should use in further research **self-trained word embeddings** on our specific context (but rather than only use the headlines we should train them on large corpora, i.e., the full news articles).
+- Finally, we only expanded the dictionaries for the ``negative`` key and not for the ``negative positive`` key.
+This could be done as well in future research.

 ***
 ## Classification with Naive Bayes